avaframe/AvaFrame/docs/moduleCom9MoTVoellmy.rst

 Input
 ^^^^^

-For additional info, see also `NGI Dokumentation <https://github.com/norwegian-geotechnical-institute/MoT-Voellmy/blob/main/Documentation/MoT-Voellmy_use.md#raster-input-data>`_.
+For additional info, see also `NGI Documentation <https://github.com/norwegian-geotechnical-institute/MoT-Voellmy/blob/main/Documentation/MoT-Voellmy_use.md#raster-input-data>`_.

 Required is